Acquisition Financing Lenders: Unleashing Business Potential | 7 Park Avenue Financial

 For more information on the risk of acquisition financing, click here for an article by the prestigious Harvard Business Review.

-Other sources of capital available as a financing solution from finance firms for financing a purchase for businesses with steady cash flow include:
+Other sources of capital available as a financing solution from finance firms for financing purchases for businesses with steady cash flow include:

 Government Guaranteed Business Loans - In the U.S., a bank or SBA loan is a preferred financing solution for thousands of entrepreneurs via a traditional loan structure -

-The Canadian version is, of course, our 'SBL LOAN' under government and participating financial institutions' auspices - a solid alternative to a personal loan.
+The Canadian version is, of course, our 'SBL LOAN', under the auspices of the government and participating financial institutions—a solid alternative to a personal loan.

 This solution is a term loan structure with defined monthly payments.
-A common way to finance a franchise is this type of loan for small business acquisition funding for buyers with an excellent personal credit history.
+A common way to finance a franchise is to use this loan for small business acquisition funding for buyers with excellent personal credit histories.

 THE ASSET-BACKED FINANCING SOLUTION / LBO FINANCING

-Asset-Based term loans/lines of credit/ accounts receivable factoring - The focus is on the company's assets of the business balance sheet and the ability to leverage the company's assets, which can maximize and provide financing - in some cases, an appraisal might be valuable to a lender or the purchaser.
+Asset-based term loans/lines of credit/ accounts receivable factoring—The focus is on the company's assets on the business balance sheet and the ability to leverage those assets, which can maximize and provide financing.
+Sometimes, an appraisal might be valuable to a lender or the purchaser.

-Financial covenants in asset-based lending on a strong balance sheet with assets are often less restrictive than traditional financing when it comes to your final capital structure.
-ABL loans require that you pay interest only on the amount borrowed at any given time, i.e. a fluctuating balance on a business line of credit.
+Financial covenants in asset-based lending, based on a solid balance sheet with assets, are often less restrictive than traditional financing regarding your final capital structure.
+ABL loans require that you pay interest only on the amount borrowed at any given time, i.e., a fluctuating balance on a business line of credit.

 ABL financing is a solid way to help fund leveraged buyouts or a management buyout as part of a financing package.